bash-bastion/basalt/README.md

 - Better neobasher completion scripts
 - Is faster (less exec'ing Bash processes and subshell creations)
 - Does not source `package.sh` which allows for arbitrary command execution
+- More flexible parsing of command line arguments

 Even though it is called basher, it also works with zsh and fish.